arunkapania/subset026reqif/README.md

 5. There is an issue tracker in this repo.
 Feel free to use it if you find anything spurious in the provided files.
 6. **DO NOT USE ANY OF THESE FILES FOR PRODUCTION.** These are only intermediate results and they *will* change.

+# Known bugs

+1. If a single word has several styles attached, the rich text representation of that word will contain spaces at the positions where the style changes.
+The plain text version is correct, though.
+2. In very long tables the background shadings of certain cells are not always properly extracted.